dimkonomis/dimkonomis.github.io/_posts/2015-03-01-iremember.markdown

 alt: iremember
 project-date: December 2015
 category: Android - Web Development
-description: iRemember is a Greek Social Network!Built with Joomla and iJoomerSDK.
+description: <a href="https://iremember.gr" target="_blank">iRemember</a> is a Greek Social Network!Built with Joomla and iJoomerSDK.

 ---